 Norway (and all the other Scandinavian countries) have plenty on offer if chasing the lights and enjoying the landscapes isn’t the only thing on your mind.
 Enjoy the snow, maybe make your own snowman!

-Head off for walks although it may be difficult when the snow melts rapidly at the end of March.
+Head off for walks, although it may be difficult when the snow melts rapidly at the end of March.

-Irrespective of what activity you opt for, the guides are very co-operative and take good care of their guests.
-Winter-wear is always provided by many so you don’t need to spend a fortune on winter-wear, if you’re heading from a tropical country.
+Irrespective of what activity you opt for, the guides are very cooperative and take good care of their guests.
+Winter wear is always provided by many, so you don’t need to spend a fortune on winter wear if you’re heading from a tropical country.

 Norway is a destination you can keep returning to if you fail to see the lights the first time.
-Be it spring, summer or autumn in Norway it’ll keep surprising you.
+Be it spring, summer or autumn in Norway, it’ll keep surprising you.

-It truly can be a once in a lifetime experience for many, so think, plan and don’t hold back!
+It truly can be a once-in-a-lifetime experience for many, so think, plan and don’t hold back!

 PIN FOR LATER!